JudeJundaYoung/ActivityOnNode/README.md

 Each node represents one independant activity.
 Basically, there are 7 members for one node: Early Start, Early Finish(or Early End), Late Start, Late Finish(or Late Finish), Duration, Act ID and Description.

-Early Start: The earliest start date of an activity.
+-Early Start: The earliest start date of an activity.

-Early Finish: The earliest finish date of an activity.
+-Early Finish: The earliest finish date of an activity.

-Late Start: The latest start date of an activity.
+-Late Start: The latest start date of an activity.

 Late Finish: The latest finish date of an activity.